 OpenClaw feels like "self-hosted Postgres" in this story.

-The “labor leverage” argument, made concrete
+The math of "labor leverage"

 Three workflows that get easier immediately

-1) Finance ops triage that never piles up
+1) Finance ops triage

-2) Release hygiene that doesn’t rely on memory
+2) Release hygiene

-3) Sales follow-up loops that stop leaking deals
+3) Sales follow-up loops

 How to start, practically

-If you’re a growing business, start here
+If you run a business, start here

 - Make the first automation approval-gated.
 The agent drafts.
 A human approves.
 You learn the failure modes without paying for them.